w1zlm/supraworld-mods/README.md

 12. in mods.txt add "SimpleMod : 1" at the end on a new line (ABOVE "; Built-in keybinds, do not move up!")
 13. save it
 14. launch the game and it should work

+Also dont forget to read the controls.md file to know how to use the mod 💔